China and Japan 'nervously' watch debt ceiling negotiations in the US. (Source: NBC News) |

 Why are Japan and China worried?

-China and Japan own $2 trillion — more than a quarter of the $7.6 trillion in foreign holdings of U.S. government bonds.
-Beijing began ramping up its purchases in 2000, when the U.S. effectively backed China’s entry into the World Trade Organization, which helped spur a boom in Chinese exports.
+China and Japan own $2 trillion — more than a quarter — of the $7.6 trillion in foreign holdings of U.S. government bonds.
+Beijing began ramping up its purchases in 2000, when the U.S. effectively backed China’s entry into the World Trade Organization (WTO), sparking a massive export boom.
 That created a flood of dollars for China, which needed a safe place to park them.

-US government bonds are widely considered one of the safest investments in the world, and China's holdings of US bonds soared from $101 billion to a peak of $1.3 trillion in 2013.
+US government bonds are widely considered one of the safest investments in the world, and the value of US bonds held by China soared from $101 billion to a peak of $1.3 trillion in 2013.

-China has been the largest foreign holder of US debt for more than a decade.
-However, escalating tensions with the Trump administration in 2019 led Beijing to reduce its holdings of US Treasuries, and Japan overtook China as the top US creditor that year.
+China has been the largest foreign creditor of the United States for more than a decade.
+However, escalating tensions with the administration of former US President Donald Trump in 2019 caused Beijing to reduce its holdings of US bonds, and Japan overtook China to become the top creditor of the United States that year.

-Tokyo currently holds $1.1 trillion in US bonds, compared with China's $870 billion, meaning both countries are vulnerable to a potential collapse in the value of US government bonds if a US default were to occur.
+Tokyo currently holds $1.1 trillion in US bonds, compared with $870 billion held by China, meaning both countries are vulnerable to a potential collapse in the value of US government bonds if a US default were to occur.

-Josh Lipsky and Phillip Meng, analysts from the Atlantic Council's Economic Center, a research organization that analyzes international issues in the US-Atlantic region, commented: "The fact that Japan and China hold large amounts of US government bonds could hurt these countries if the value of the bonds falls sharply.
+Josh Lipsky and Phillip Meng, analysts from the Atlantic Council's Economic Center, a research and analysis organization on international issues in the US-Atlantic region, said: "The fact that Japan and China hold a lot of US government bonds could hurt these countries if the value of the bonds falls sharply.

 Because falling bond values will lead to a decline in foreign exchange reserves in Japan and China.
 That means they will have less money to pay for essential imports, repay foreign debts or support their national currencies."

-However, Mr. Lipsky and Mr. Meng argue that the real risks come from a global economic downturn and the possibility of a US crisis triggered by a debt default.
+However, Mr. Lipsky and Mr. Meng say the real risks come from a global economic recession and the possibility of a US crisis triggered by a debt default.

 “It is a serious concern for all countries but poses a particular risk to China’s fragile economic recovery,” they said.